SkinXXX/skinxxx/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the skind tests manually, launch src/test/test_skin .
+To run the skinxxxd tests manually, launch src/test/test_skinxxx .

-To add more skind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more skinxxxd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the skin-qt tests manually, launch src/qt/test/skin-qt_test
+To run the skinxxx-qt tests manually, launch src/qt/test/skinxxx-qt_test

-To add more skin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more skinxxx-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.